Gyres/Job-Assessments/Data-Quality_Staff-Dashboard/README.md

    - Tracks daily percentages of employees working remotely to meet a target of 80%.
 2. **Staff Attendance Patterns**:
    - Monitors the number of days staff come into the office each week.
-   - Analyzes arrival time slots to ensure an even distribution across:
+   - Analyses arrival time slots to ensure an even distribution across:
      - **07:00 – 08:29**
      - **08:30 – 09:29**
      - **09:30 – 10:30**
 3. **Visitor and Temporary Pass Usage**:
-   - Visualizes the number of Temp and Visitor pass holders at each office site.
+   - Visualises the number of Temp and Visitor pass holders at each office site.

 The combined dashboard is available on Tableau Public, https://public.tableau.com/views/ABC-Staff-Dashboard/Dashboard